tguens/understand-predict-winner.github.io/resultsa.md

 ## Main Conclusions/Interesting Findings of our Research

 As we see, the features with the highest absolute t-statistics are intriguing :
 - African-American/Asian : Those two categories seem to be a driving force in the 'Swing District' class.
-One possible interpretation, that seems extremely plausible, might be that those 2 categories of population have historically small turnout to vote (see article <a href="https://tguens.github.io/understand-predict-winner.github.io/references.html">[17]!</a>).
+One possible interpretation, that seems extremely plausible, might be that those 2 categories of population have historically small turnout to vote (see article <a href="https://tguens.github.io/understand-predict-winner.github.io/references.html">[17]</a>).
 A small turnout of a population that is dominating a district naturally goes hand in hand with an election result variability.

 - Production, transportation and material moving occupation : This category is interesting.
 A case in a point of this category is a bus driver or a flight attendant.
-This job category might not be true to a party and might change its decision year in year out in compoarison to other occupations.
+This job category might not be true to a party and **might change its decision year in year out in compoarison to other occupations**.

 -Employed in own not incorporated business workers is also very interesting as there is a diversity in the type of occupatiosn in this job category ranging from the entrepreneur to the local grocery owner.
+Also because they are business workers, they might be directly influenced by the legislature passed by a democrat or a republican deputy not giving loyalty to any of them.